NewOrderGame/monorepo/CONTRIBUTING.md

 - Open this page in your browser and enjoy: [http://localhost:3000](http://localhost:3000)

+## Code gide

+### Adding dependencies

+When you add dependency please make sure it is being used in single package.

+If such dependency meets in other package, please move it to the root `$PROJECT_ROOT/package.json` and remove one in package.

 ## Links

 - [Google Drive](https://drive.google.com/drive/folders/18vlsmhDxfZF5FtdXBN8FzpCZjwQK_ddi)
 - [Trello board](https://trello.com/b/mW7EUTvz/new-order-game)
 - [Telegram Group](https://t.me/+hgopmqpdSHgyNDZi)